Roeibs100/Roeibs100/README.md

 ---

-## 📂 Projects & Learning Materials
+📂 Projects & Learning Materials

-I use this GitHub profile to share:
+Welcome to my GitHub!
+I use this space to share my cybersecurity learning journey and hands-on projects:

-- 🔎 Python scripts for automation and monitoring
-- 📁 PCAP analysis examples (Wireshark/Zeek)
+🔎 Python scripts for automation, monitoring, and log parsing 📁 PCAP analysis with tools like Wireshark and Zeek
-- 📄 Security research reports and threat summaries
-- ⚙️ Tools I've built or improved throughout my cyber journey

-Feel free to explore the repos and contribute ideas!
+📄 Threat reports, malware analysis notes, and security research ⚙️ Custom-built tools and enhancements for SOC and blue team tasks

+💬 I'm always open to feedback, collaboration, and new ideas.
+Feel free to explore!

 ---
+## 🧭 My Cybersecurity Journey

+Coming from a technical background in NOC operations, I've developed a strong foundation in networking, monitoring, and incident handling.
+My passion for cybersecurity drives me to specialize in SOC analysis, threat detection, and security automation.

+### 🔧 Currently focusing on:

+- Network protocols & packet analysis (Wireshark, Zeek)
+- Log analysis, enrichment, and alerting
+- Incident detection and response workflows
+- Python scripting for automation and security tooling

+I'm committed to continuous learning and hands-on practice through:
+- Labs and home lab setups
+- CTFs and blue team challenges
+- Real-world threat scenarios and simulations

 ## 📫 Contact Me